Help Refugees Learn English

 Friends of Refugees: ESL Classes (at SW Bible Church in Beaverton)

 ESL classes in the Beaverton area on Monday, Wednesday, and Friday mornings.
 There are volunteer opportunities for greeters, drivers, childcare, and tutors.
 Other volunteer options exist outside of ESL, such as citizenship classes, homework help for children, driving lessons, and more.
-Contact: saharajones5@
+Contact: elizabeth@